mrsilver76/itunes_playlist_exporter/README.md

 ### Single machine with iTunes export

 You want to export all your playlists from iTunes into a folder.
-You plan to only use the playlists on this machine.
+You plan to only use the playlists with software running on this machine.

 *  Configure `LOCAL_PLAYLIST_LOCATION` and `IGNORE_PREFIX`
 *  Run the script (`/D` is optional as Plex isn't configured correctly)